Europe starts World Cup qualifying amid pause for pandemic

 The Paris Saint-Germain striker reached 100 career goals in the French league — at only 22 years old — by scoring twice against Lyon on Sunday.
 A burst of 10 goals in seven games started with a hat trick in a Champions League win at Barcelona.

-While Olivier Giroud struggles for playing time at Chelsea, he is a favorite of coach Didier Deschamps to partner with Mbappé in attack.
+While Olivier Giroud struggles for playing time at Chelsea, he is a favourite of coach Didier Deschamps to partner with Mbappé in the attack.
 France starts against Ukraine on Wednesday.
 The five-team group includes a third Euro 2020 qualifier in Finland.

 ZLATAN'S BACK